bilkentli88/SRSD/README.md

 This repository contains the code accompanying the paper:

-**Response Inertia in Sequential Detection: A Policy-Level Analysis of Stability–Responsiveness Trade-offs**
+**Response Inertia in Sequential Detection: A Policy-Level Framework for Selective Temporal Adaptation**

-Sequential detection systems must balance two competing objectives: they should remain stable under noisy and uncertain observations, yet respond quickly once an event begins to emerge.
-This repository supports the study of that trade-off through the concept of **response inertia**, defined as policy-induced post-onset delay caused by stability-oriented operating logic under noisy and gradually accumulating evidence.
+Sequential detection systems must balance two competing objectives.
+They should remain stable under noisy and uncertain observations, but they should also respond quickly once an event begins to emerge.
+This repository supports the study of this stability-responsiveness trade-off through the concept of **response inertia**, defined as policy-induced post-onset delay caused by stability-oriented operating logic under noisy and gradually accumulating evidence.

-The repository reproduces the main experimental components of the paper, including:
+The repository reproduces the main experimental components of the paper:

-- controlled synthetic experiments used to illustrate the stability–responsiveness frontier,
+- controlled synthetic experiments illustrating the stability-responsiveness frontier;
-- real-data experiments on **NAB**,
+- real-data policy-level experiments on the **Numenta Anomaly Benchmark (NAB)**;
-- real-data experiments on **Yahoo**,
+- real-data policy-level experiments on the **Yahoo Webscope anomaly benchmark**;
-- response-inertia diagnostics used to compare conservative and adaptive policies, and
+- response-inertia diagnostics comparing conservative and adaptive policies on the same evidence trajectories;
-- supporting artifacts associated with both the main paper and the supplementary material.
+- supporting outputs for the main paper and supplementary material.

+The code is intended for research reproducibility.
+It is not a packaged software library.

 ---

-## Main Components
+## Main Idea

-The repository includes code for:
+The experiments compare different **operating policies** on the same causal evidence stream.
+This is important because the paper studies whether delay comes from weak evidence or from the detector's own conservative policy logic.

+The repository therefore focuses on policy-level quantities such as:

+- event-window hit rate;
+- detection delay;
+- false-alarm onsets;
+- switching count;
-- **Synthetic experiments**
+- adaptive-lead windows;
-  Used to study the stability–responsiveness frontier, trigger overlap, and trigger placement under switching regularization.

-- **NAB real-data experiments**
-  Used to evaluate static and adaptive policies on heterogeneous real-world anomaly streams.

-- **Yahoo real-data experiments**
-  Used as a second real benchmark to test whether the same response-inertia pattern persists beyond NAB.

-- **Response-inertia diagnostics**
+- elevated-evidence diagnostics.

-  Used to compare conservative and adaptive policies on the same evidence trajectories and identify windows in which earlier adaptive detection coincides with already elevated evidence.
+The goal is not to maximize a single benchmark score, but to decompose the stability-responsiveness trade-off.

 ---

 ## Repository Structure

+A typical repository layout is:

 ```text
 repo/